dchambers6222/healthmine-assessment/docs/configuration.md

 ec2-user chosen because it's the default Linux AMI user

 Single cloud formation stack chosen instead of nested stacks because of relative simplicity of project, and ease of maintenance with single stack.
+Imbedded parameters in template file chosen because it eases the deployment process, and for testing of this project, storage of the parameters used at deployment time is not necessary.
+In a prod environementm it'd be prefereable to use AWS parameter store, or an equivelent, because of the sensitive information passed into the template.

 Chose default AWS VPC config for simplicity and time saving just for demonstartion.
 In a prod environment, custom VPC with private subnets, and network segregation would be preffered.